leewinder/ng2-dynamic-dialog/README.md

 In the above example, we are creating an instance of 'LogInComponent' which can be seen in [custom-component-dialog/content/login](https://github.com/leewinder/ng2-dynamic-dialog/blob/master/samples/src/app/components/dialogs/custom-component-dialog/content/login/login.component.ts).
 Once running, the 'LogInComponent' will then run as any other component.

-Note that for ng2-dynamic-dialog to successfully create an instance of your custom component, your component must be declared in the relevant modules 'entryComponents'.
+**Note**: For ng2-dynamic-dialog to successfully create an instance of your custom component, your component must be declared in the relevant modules 'entryComponents'.

 In the sample application this is done in the entry module - [app.module.ts](https://github.com/leewinder/ng2-dynamic-dialog/blob/master/samples/src/app/app.module.ts)